MichaelCurrin/dev-resources/resources/go/index.md

       - title: Packages
         url: http://golang.org/pkg/
-        description: Includes example use for the standard library.
-Click on a function to see the soure code.
+        description: Includes example use for the standard library - click on a function to see the soure code.
+Also includes link to submodules and community packages

       - title: Language spec
         url: https://golang.org/ref/spec